***Please note: In order to work as a CDPAP aide or Home health aide click here.

 What skills do you need to be a caregiver?

-There are certain skills that are particularly important for caregivers to have in order to get good results from patients.
+There are certain skills that are particularly important for caretakers to have in order to get good results from patients.
 Some of these skills come naturally to certain caregivers while others can be learned

 Most professional caregivers are strong at certain skills and a little weaker in regard to others.
 Caregivers who have a passion for their work will come up with a balance of the necessary skills that makes it possible for them to shine at their work.